Pradnyachinni/Twitter-Sentiment-Analysis-/README.md

       The aim of this project is to develop a functional classifier for accurate and automatic sentiment classification of an unknown tweet stream.

 *Pre-requisite :-*
-       1.Register Your twitter account
+       - Register Your twitter account
-       2.Register your twitter API
+       - Register your twitter API
-       3.Python 3.0 install
+       - Python 3.0 install

 *I am sharing my project report and case study PPT with you.
 You can refer to this material to better understand this project*